Eddie Long: Personal life

-Long was a prominent supporter of George W. Bush's faith-based initiatives.
-His ministry received a million dollar grant from the U.S. Administration for Children & Families.
-Rev. Timothy McDonald suggested a link between Long's anti-gay activity and the grant saying "If you look at the black pastors who have come out with the faith-based money, they're the same ones who have come out with campaigns on the gay marriage issue."
-On January 31, 2012, a video was released depicting a ceremony at New Birth Missionary Baptist Church wherein Messianic Jewish preacher Ralph Messer presented a Torah scroll to Long, wrapped him in it, and symbolically elevated him to a position of spiritual kingship before a cheering congregation.
-Some Jewish leaders objected and characterized the ceremony as disrespectful to the Jewish faith and traditions.

 Controversies

 Salary and Senate investigation

 In 2005, The Atlanta Journal-Constitution reported that between 1997 and 2000, Long received more than $3.07 million worth of compensation and benefits from his non-profit charity, 'Bishop Eddie Long Ministries Inc.' Long contended that the charity did not solicit donations from members but instead gained its income from royalties, speaking fees and several large donations.
 In 2007 a three-year investigation by the United States Senate Committee on Finance into the tax-exempt status of six ministries, including Long's, concluded that there were no definitive findings of wrongdoing.
 Donations to the church dropped significantly following the investigation of Long's salary and church finances.

 Teaching regarding sexual orientation

-CNN has said "Long frequently denounces homosexual behavior."
-Long has ministered "homosexual cure" programs to recruit gays and lesbians for what he called "Sexual Reorientation" conferences and his church offers an ongoing "Out of the Wilderness" ministry to help convert homosexuals into heterosexuals.
+CNN had stated that "Long frequently denounces homosexual behavior."
+Long had ministered "homosexual cure" programs to recruit homosexuals for what he called "Sexual Reorientation" conferences and his church offers an ongoing "Out of the Wilderness" ministry to convert homosexuals to heterosexuality.

 In 2004, Long led a march with Bernice King to the grave of her father, Martin Luther King, Jr. The march was a protest against same-sex marriage and in support of a national constitutional amendment to limit marriage rights to couples comprising "one man and one woman."

 In 2006, Long's appearance at Atlanta's Interdenominational Theological Center's spring graduation led to Black theologian James Cone—who was scheduled to receive an honorary degree—to boycott the ceremony.
 Thirty-three graduating seniors sent a letter to the seminary's president "questioning Long's theological and ethical integrity to be their commencement speaker."
 Many students did not agree with Long's beliefs that God can "deliver" homosexuals and his teachings on prosperity.
 A 2007 article in the Southern Poverty Law Center's magazine called him "one of the most virulently homophobic black leaders in the religiously based anti–gay movement."